Informing the public

 Peer education is an important element of our educational programmes.
 In peer education, young people share the story of Anne Frank with other young people.
 This increases their involvement.

-Based on the organisation’s mission statement, we have decided on the following strategic goals for the period from 2016 to 2019:
+Based on the organisation’s mission statement, we have laid down the following strategic goals for the period 2020-2023:

-- to prevent and fight antisemitic notions and actions.
+- We aim to prevent and oppose antisemitic notions and actions.